F-theory over a Fano threefold built from $A_{4}$-roots: Requirements for the Tate form

-Furthermore so that the difference $\left(F_{+}-F_{-}\right)$ define a non-trivial line bundle on $S_{\mathrm{GUT}}$ that has degree zero with respect to the polarization $N$.
-Furthermore $\beta_{3}=C_{u,s}$ exchanges $F_{+}$ with $F_{-}$.
-These numerics wll allow us to define a Higgs line bundle with the correct numerical invariants. \begin{flushleft} To prevent the existence of vector-like exotics in our $F$-theory model, we have required \end{flushleft}
+on $\mathcal{D}$ pushes forward to the trivial divisor on $B_{3}$ but restricts to a non-trivial divisor on the threefold $S_{\mathrm{GUT}}\times\mathbb{P}_{\left[T,Z\right]}$.
+Furthermore the difference $\left(F_{+}-F_{-}\right)$ defines a non-trivial line bundle on $S_{\mathrm{GUT}}$ that has degree zero with respect to the polarization $N$.
+Additionally $\beta_{3}=C_{u,s}$ exchanges $F_{+}$ with $F_{-}$.
+These numerics will allow us to define a Higgs line bundle with the correct numerical invariants. \end{proof} \begin{flushleft} To prevent the existence of vector-like exotics in our $F$-theory model, we have required \end{flushleft}

 \begin{flushleft}

 so that the section of $P/B_{3}$ given by

 lies in $W_{4}.$ Furthermore this additional assumption forces the spectral divisor $\mathcal{D}$ given by (\ref{eq:spec2}) to become reducible, with one component given by $t=z$, and the other component of degree $4$.
 More precisely